What is VET Delivered to Secondary Students?

 You are also responsible for ensuring that you attend all scheduled classes, including those that may occur on a school designated pupil free day.
 Attendance will be recorded and any absences are reported to the school.
 The school’s VET Coordinator will be contacted to discuss the appropriateness of a student continuing if there are repeated absences.

 You are required to inform your lecturer in advance if you will be absent from any scheduled classes.
 Poor attendance may mean withdrawal from the course.

 As a student attending a VET Delivered to Secondary Students course at North Metropolitan TAFE you will have the opportunity to learn in an adult environment with students of all ages and diverse backgrounds.

 There is an expectation that when attending classes you will assume a greater responsibility for your own care and safety than may be the case when attending school.

 As with all students enrolled at North Metropolitan TAFE, you are expected to adhere to the Student Code of Conduct.

 While attending North Metropolitan TAFE, you are under the supervision of the lecturer taking the class.

 You will not be supervised during break times.

-You are expected to remain within the college grounds unless you provide your lecturer with written notification from a parent or the school that you intend to leave the college earlier than the advertised class finish time.
+You are expected to remain within the college grounds unless you provide your lecturer with written notification from a parent or the school that you intend to leave the college grounds during the lunch break or earlier than the advertised class finish time.